juren53/HST-Metadata/Docs/Offset-error-fix-process.md

 ### Description of Process to Fix Offset Errors and Warnings in JPEG images

-The following steps fixthe offset errors and warning messages reported by ExifTool and exiv2 metadata utilities and outlines how a Python program should work
+The following steps fix the offset errors and warning messages reported by ExifTool and exiv2 metadata utilities and outlines how a Python program should work

 Remove all meta-tags and fix offset errors in post-processed JPEG using FFmpeg